 MY STORY AS A RUNNER

-I discovered running later in life at the age of 44.
+In 2007, I discovered running at the age of 44.
 Wanting to exercise outside rather than at the health club, I chose to run.
-My running progressed slowly over the course of the year, running about two to three miles, three times per week.
+My running progressed slowly over the year, running about two to three miles, three times per week.
 Then plagued by shin splints and winter, I succumbed to working out at the health club to keep up my newfound fitness schedule with a goal to run a 5k at my son’s elementary school.
 Over that year I realized I LOVED running!
-The feel of my legs moving underneath me, propelling me forward, listening to music that I never would find the time for otherwise gave me a profound sense of calm, solitude, and accomplishment.
+The feel of my legs moving underneath me, propelling me forward, listening to music that I never would have found the time for gave me a profound sense of calm, solitude, and accomplishment.